Updated: Mar 14

 Rory MacLean the acclaimed author of Berlin: Imagine a City has collaborated with the Archive of Modern Conflict.
 Selecting only 10 amateur photographs from each decade, out of thousands to create Pictures of You.

 Pictures of You - Rory Maclean ©MDHarding

 Kathleen Doyle and Scot McKendrick have come together to produce a divine art collection in The Art of the Bible.
 It includes some of the worlds rarely seen in medieval European paintings, that are so beautiful that galleries would fall over themselves if it weren't that the images were inside illuminated Bibles.
 The skill and craftsmanship are heavenly.
 The light and ambiance draw you into the scenes captured.

 The Art of the Bible - Scot McKendrick & Kathleen Doyle ©MDHarding

 Cave to the Computer Screen

-Martin Gayford has teamed up with long-time collaborator David Hockney to produce A History of Pictures and pulling together 3D objects, people and places on to a 2D flat surface - Bringing pictures to vivid life.
+Martin Gayford has teamed up with long-time collaborator David Hockney to produce A History of Pictures and pull together 3D objects, people, and places onto a 2D flat surface - Bringing pictures to vivid life.

 A History of Pictures - David Hockney & Martin Gayford ©MDHarding